Furikuda/bork/docs/quickstart.rst

 Important note about permissions
 --------------------------------

-To avoid permissions issues (in your borg repository or borg cache), **always access the repository using the same user account**.
+To avoid permissions issues (in your bork repository or bork cache), **always access the repository using the same user account**.

-If you want to backup files of other users or the operating system, running borg as root likely will be required (otherwise you'ld get `Permission denied` errors).
+If you want to backup files of other users or the operating system, running bork as root likely will be required (otherwise you'ld get `Permission denied` errors).
-If you only back up your own files, you neither need nor want to run borg as root, just run it as your normal user.
+If you only back up your own files, you neither need nor want to run bork as root, just run it as your normal user.

-For a local repository just always use the same user to invoke borg.
+For a local repository just always use the same user to invoke bork.

-For a remote repository: always use e.g. ssh://borg@remote_host.
-You can use this from different local users, the remote user running borg and accessing the repo will always be `borg`.
+For a remote repository: always use e.g. ssh://bork@remote_host.
+You can use this from different local users, the remote user running bork and accessing the repo will always be `bork`.

-If you need to access a local repository from different users, you can use the same method by using ssh to borg@localhost.
+If you need to access a local repository from different users, you can use the same method by using ssh to bork@localhost.

 Important note about files changing during the backup process
 -------------------------------------------------------------

-Borg does not do anything about the internal consistency of the data it backs up.
-It just reads and backs up each file in whatever state that file is when Borg gets to it.
+Bork does not do anything about the internal consistency of the data it backs up.
+It just reads and backs up each file in whatever state that file is when Bork gets to it.
 On an active system, this can lead to two kinds of inconsistency:

-- By the time Borg backs up a file, it might have changed since the backup process was initiated
+- By the time Bork backs up a file, it might have changed since the backup process was initiated
-- A file could change while Borg is backing it up, making the file internally inconsistent
+- A file could change while Bork is backing it up, making the file internally inconsistent

 If you have a set of files and want to ensure that they are backed up in a specific or consistent state, you must take steps to prevent